Convective mesoscale turbulence at very low Prandtl numbers: Details of direct numerical simulations

 We perform direct numerical simulations (DNS) of RBC in a closed rectangular domain with square cross-section of length $L = 25H$, where $H$ is the depth of the convection layer.
 We solve the following non-dimensionalized equations incorporating the Oberbeck-Boussinesq (OB) approximation:

 Here ${\bm u} \equiv (u_x,u_y,u_z)$, $T$, and $p$ are the velocity, temperature and pressure fields, respectively.
 The Prandtl number $Pr$ and the Rayleigh number $Ra = \alpha g \Delta T H^3/\nu\kappa$, where $\alpha$ is the coefficient of thermal expansion of the fluid, $g$ is the acceleration due to gravity, and $\Delta T$ is the imposed temperature difference between the horizontal plates.
 We have used the layer's depth $H$, the free-fall velocity $u_f = \sqrt{\alpha g \Delta T H}$, the free-fall time $t_f = H/u_f$, and $\Delta T$ as the non-dimensionalizing length, velocity, time, and temperature scales, respectively.
 We use the no-slip condition on all boundaries.
 We employ the isothermal condition on the horizontal plates and the adiabatic condition on the sidewalls.
-This allows direct comparison with other simulations at higher $Pr$ (including laboratory experiments such as those of \citet{Moller:2022}) to enable a consistent analysis across the $Ra$--$Pr$ parameter plane \citep{Pandey:Nature2018,Fonda:PNAS2019}.
+This allows direct comparison with other simulations at higher $Pr$ \citep{Pandey:Nature2018,Fonda:PNAS2019} and controlled laboratory experiments, such as those of \citet{Moller:2022}, in exactly the same setting to enable a consistent analysis across the $Ra$--$Pr$ parameter plane.